 Like phishing and smishing, the goal of a vishing attack is to trick someone into performing an action or giving up valuable information, for example, transferring money into a bank account controlled by the cybercriminal or asking the target to ‘verify’ certain private details that will be used to commit identity fraud.
 The attacker might also make voice calls in combination with another scam, like encouraging you to click on a link in a phishing email or smishing text.

-Usually, the caller IDs used to make these calls will either be kept private or spoofed to look like a legitimate one.
+Usually, the caller IDs used to make these calls will either be kept private or spoofed to look like legitimate ones.
 Alternatively, cybercriminals can hide their identities using VoIP (the method used to make calls over the internet), which simplifies the creation of fake phone numbers and even realistic spoofs of a local number or a police, government, or hospital department.
 The criminal gangs behind vishing attacks often don’t just call random numbers.
 They’ll research victims and may even ‘warm them up’ with phishing emails or smishing texts to see which targets respond.
 If someone seems responsive and pliable over text or email, they’re probably a good target for a vishing attack too.
 The target might also be more receptive to the phone call if they have received other communications referencing it.

 Cybercriminals may also choose to target vulnerable people and use persuasive or threatening language to try to convince them to take action.
 They’ll usually attempt to persuade the victim they’re doing them a favor or helping them in some way – for example: “We need this information now or your bank account will be closed.”